Happiness in the Pursuit

 One of Kaminski's most refreshing observations is that an otrovert isn't anti-social.

-That distinction matters.
+That distinction matters....

 Society often assumes that people who don't strongly identify with groups must dislike people.

-Yet some of the most engaging conversations I've had have been with people who think differently, not because we wanted to be different, but because we had never felt compelled to agree with the crowd.
+Yet some of the most engaging conversations I've had have been with people who think differently, not because we wanted to be different, but because we had never felt compelled to readily agree with the crowd.

-We contribute.
+Yes, We contribute.

-We collaborate.
+Yes, We collaborate.

-We care deeply about people.
+And Yes, We care deeply about people.

 But we remain just independent enough to ask uncomfortable questions.